While the nation of Israel continues in its state of disengagement with God, another ray of light surfaces; but not before a struggle.

 She Released her Burden to God

-- Elkanah does not fully understood what Hannah was going through
+- Elkanah tries but does not fully understood what Hannah was going through

 - Peninah taunts her on her childless condition